fedefa/rainbow_formatter/README.md

 end

 RainbowFormatter.configure do |config|
+  # Could be a module like above one or a already bundled mode
   config.formatter = YourCustomMode
-  # OR config.formatter = :tina_dream OR onw of already bundle modes below
+  # config.formatter = :tina_dream (or any already bundle modes below)
 end
 ```